aventuri/sigma_tcp/README.md

 # introduction
 this program is used to drive a DSP like [ADAU1452](http://www.analog.com/en/products/audio-video/audio-signal-processors/sigmadsp-audio-processors/adau1452.html) from [Analog Device Sigmastudio](http://www.analog.com/en/design-center/processors-and-dsp/evaluation-and-development-software/ss_sigst_02.html) GUI; that's useful for rapid development.

-the program is supposed to run on a target board with an I2C bus connected to the DSP board
+this program is supposed to run on a middleman board with these links:
+* an IP connection toward the PC running Sigma Studio
+* an I2C bus connected to the DSP board

-in our use case, we have tested on a Cubieboard Allwinner A10 SOC running kernel 4.11.xx with buildroot OS
+in my use case, we have running it on a Cubieboard with ARM32 Allwinner A10 SOC running kernel 4.11.xx with buildroot OS (a topic out of scope here..)

 this src is loosely based on sample code from: https://wiki.analog.com/resources/tools-software/linux-software/sigmatcp